q3769/conseq4j/README.md

 Notes:

-- The current implementation relies on further hashing of the sequence key's hash code into a fixed number of "buckets".
+- The current implementation relies on further hashing of the sequence keys' hash codes into a fixed number of "buckets" .
 These buckets are each associated with a sequential/single-thread executor.
 The same/equal sequence key summons and always gets back the same sequential executor that ensures the same execution order of all its tasks as submitted.

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence